 Use an Application Form Rather Than Relying on CVs

-Job seekers’ typically tailor their CVs and covering letters to highlight their suitability for a specific role.
+The best job seekers’ typically tailor their CVs and covering letters to highlight their suitability for a specific role.
 Composing an application form for every applicant to fill in makes it easier to compare them with greater accuracy.
 Unlike CVs, application forms make it more difficult for applicants to hide gaps in their employment history.

 Compiling an application form for individual job requirements also makes it customisable to highlight IT-specific backgrounds, goals and objectives.